lynnlangit/aws-for-bioinformatics/4_Code_&_Cloud_Service_Tools/4_Monitor_logs_with_Stackdriver.md

  - UNDERSTAND if your service configuration fits your analysis workload size

 ### What is this
- - USE the GCP Operations service (was Stackdriver) to read and aggregate your GCP service log files
+ - USE the AWS Operations service (was CloudWatch) to read and aggregate your AWS service log files
  - USE Operations to do customized monitoring, i.e. alerts on performance conditions

 ### Key considerations